AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_avp_positions.md

 ---
-title: The AVpos Notecard
+title: The AVP_Positions Notecard
 keywords: AVsitterPlus
 sidebar: avsitterplus_sidebar
-permalink: avsitterplus_avpos.html
+permalink: avsitterplus_avp_positions.html
 folder: avsitterplus
 ---

-## The AVpos Notecard
+## The AVP_Positions Notecard

-Nearly every feature of AVsitterPlus can be controlled by editing the AVpos notecard.
+Nearly every feature of AVsitterPlus can be controlled by editing the AVP_Positions notecard.
 It defines everything about each SITTERs menu and poses.
 Much more is possible when you learn to manually write and edit the notecard yourself, rather than using only the [NEW] menu as described in the [Setup](/avsitterplus_home.html#setup) section.

-{% include note.html content="Your AVpos notecard should always be left as 'full perm', otherwise scripts can not read the notecard with the next owner." %}
+{% include note.html content="Your AVP_Positions notecard should always be left as 'full perm', otherwise scripts can not read the notecard with the next owner." %}

 ### Basic Notecard

 If we want to quickly write a notecard for one avatar, with a choice of two poses, where our animation files are called "animation1" and "animation2" and we want to name the poses "Sit1" and "Sit2".
-We would simply type the following into the AVpos notecard:
+We would simply type the following into the AVP_Positions notecard:

 ```
 POSE Sit1|animation1